vandermeerlab/HD-system-brainstem/README.md

 All of the relevant files for a recording session are in one folder.
 Once inside that folder, use **sd = LoadSessionData([])** to calculate and gather all of the relevant information into one structure **[sd]** in the matlab workspace. sd will be an input for most functions.

-To calculate an AHV tuning curve, use **getAHV_TC.m**.
+To show AHV tuning curves for a single session, do **getAHV_TC([],sd)**.
+See the function help for options other than the defaults.
 Set 'doPlot'=1 to plot each TC.
 The default setting will smooth the data.
 One parameter that you may want to change is minOCC.
 This value determines the minimum number of samples (each 5 ms) needed in a given AHV bin to include that data. minOcc of 100 requires only 0.5 s of occupancy to include those values.
 I usually set this to 200 to include at least 1 s of data.
 But one may want to set it higher.

 Due to eye movement tuning (and natural variability) the tuning curve variance can be high.
 We prefer to plot the raw firing rate data (FR x AHV) and overlay the binned (average) tuning curve.
-Use **plotAHVscatter** to visualize the raw firing rate data and the tuning curve together.
+Use **plotAHVscatter([],sd)** to visualize the raw firing rate data and the tuning curve together.
+See the function help for options other than the defaults.

 ![AHV scatter example](https://user-images.githubusercontent.com/16581827/235242261-32805e02-7141-437a-86eb-c0daeedbe0b4.jpg)

-Use **saccadePETH.m** to collect the spike times (relative to zero) and Firing Rate PETHs from a user-chosen window around saccade event times.
+Use **saccadePETH([],sd)** to collect the spike times (relative to zero) and Firing Rate PETHs from a user-chosen window around saccade event times.
+See the function help for options other than the defaults ([]).
 Saccade times are calculated from a semi-automated process using the estimated pupil position from Facemap and from a velocity threshold and manual editing. saccadePETH will return the FR for each bin and can plot the raster plot for that time window with the FR overlaid.
 PETH information is generated separately for nasal and temporal saccades.
 A +- 200 ms window is good for seeing phasic changes.
 A +- 2 s window will show the saccade response on top of the underlying AHV oscillation (if present).
-Use **FR_PETH.m** if you want to generate a PETH with any general set of times t that you input.
+Use **FR_PETH([],S,t)** if you want to generate a PETH with any general set of times t that you input.
 ![saccadePETH example](https://user-images.githubusercontent.com/16581827/235328676-9724619a-ddb0-46bb-a84c-da6385d9097f.jpg)

-Use **getWheel_TC.m** to calculate and plot the linear velocity (wheel speed) tuning curve.
+Use **getWheel_TC([], sd)** to calculate and plot the linear velocity (wheel speed) tuning curve.
+See the function help for options other than the defaults ([]).
 ![wheel speed TC](https://user-images.githubusercontent.com/16581827/235240827-e979ac97-9f75-4538-8ef7-955baac154fb.JPG)

-Use **getPupil_TC.m** to calculate and plot the eye position tuning curve.
+Use **getPupil_TC([], sd)** to calculate and plot the eye position tuning curve.
+See the function help for options other than the defaults ([]).
 Efforts were made during surgery to cement the headbar in place so that it was level with the horizontal.
 There are sessions in which the eye is not perfectly on the horizontal.
 DLC could be used to correct.

 ![pupil position TC example](https://user-images.githubusercontent.com/16581827/235252994-2643811d-d877-4a60-8244-62af6bd075c4.JPG)